szmiki8/murwa/README.md

 a preview and navigate to the URL.
 The system automatically generates a short URL (containing a unique token).
 The user is able to provide this unique token.

+The system stores all shortened URL in relational database.
+Every URL gets an incrementing decimal ID.
+This ID is converted to base 62 using the following characters:
+- 0..9 -> 0..9
+- 10..35 -> a..z
+- 36..61 -> A..Z

+E.g. "AgL" string represents 139423.